-• Change of source rule
+Change of source rule

 The source rule covers the separation of Japan source income and foreign source income.
 Previously, a foreign corporation operating in Japan through a PE was liable to corporate income tax on the Japan source income of the PE.
 Therefore, any foreign source income that was attributable to the PE was out of the scope of corporate income tax.

-Under the AOA, any source income through a PE in Japan for business income purposes will be the income attributable to the PE.
-A foreign tax credit will be available for the PE under this reform.
+Under the AOA, any sourced income through a PE in Japan for business income purposes is considered income attributable to the PE.
+A foreign tax credit is available for the PE under this reform.

-• Intra-company transactions
+Intra-company transactions